zenorocha/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/installing-liferay/installing-liferay-on-an-application-server/installing-on-wildfly.md

 As with database configuration, the easiest way to configure mail is to let DXP handle the mail session.
 If you want to use DXP's built-in mail session, skip this section and [configure the mail session](../../connecting-to-a-mail-server.md) in the Control Panel.

-If you want to manage your mail session with Wildfly, follow these steps:
+If you want to manage your mail session with WildFly, follow these steps:

 1. Specify your mail subsystem in the `$WILDFLY_HOME/standalone/configuration/standalone.xml` file like this: